microsoft/azure-spring-apps-training/12-making-microservices-talk-to-each-other/README.md

 }
 ```

-Note: this is the same `Weather` class that we created in Section 7 when we defined the original `weather-service` with one important difference: we no longer annotate the class as a JPA entity for data retrieval.
+Note: this corresponds to the `Weather` class that we created in Section 7 when we defined the original `weather-service` with two important differences: we no longer annotate the class as a JPA entity for data retrieval, and we define it as a Java record instead of a class.
+The differences between records and classes are many but in this particular case, they can be used interchangeably.

 Next, in the same location create the `City` class.
 This is the same `City` class that we created in Section 6.